sbdaman/NHL-Bump-Chart/README.md

 )
 ```

-This prevents breaks when franchises relocate or rebrand.
+This prevents breaks when franchises relocate or rebrand (Arizona/Utah in this case).
 Also fixes Habs accent encoding stuff.
 Leave this the same unless a team relocates or changes names and I haven't included the change.

 ---